nextflow-io/nextflow/docs/config.md

 : :::{versionchanged} 23.08.0-edge
   The default options were changed from `'--rm --privileged'` to the current default.
   :::
-: The extra command line options to be used with Fusion (default: `'--rm --device /dev/fuse --cap-add SYS_ADMIN --security-opt apparmor:unconfined'`).
+: The extra command line options to be used with Fusion (default: `'--rm --device /dev/fuse --security-opt apparmor=unconfined --security-opt seccomp=unconfined'`).

 `docker.legacy`
 : Use command line options removed since Docker 1.10.0 (default: `false`).